-Eden Robards is a Master of Interior Design candidate at the BAC.
+Eden Robards is a Master of Interior Architecture candidate at the BAC.
 She grew up all over the U.S., Germany, and South Korea.
 As you may have guessed, she grew up in an Army family.
 When Eden was a senior in high school, her family settled in Atlanta and she said, "I finally have a city to call home."

 She earned a Bachelor of Arts in Journalism, concentrating in TV and Film Production, from the University of Georgia.
 With this degree, she worked in the television industry in Atlanta for six years where she had the opportunity to work on national sports programs, like NBA on TNT, the Masters Golf Tournament on CBS, and reality shows such as Good Eats and Curb Appeal.